DaveO-Home/embedded-acceptance-tests-ng/public/README.md

 * `cd public/brunch/build`
 * `gulp watch` or `./cook watch` (output formatted better)

-At this point you can start a browser and enter `localhost:3080/testapp_dev.html`.
-Any changes to the source code(\*.js|*.ts) files and other assets such as *.html) should be reflected in the browser auto reload.
+At this point you can start a browser and enter `localhost:3080/appl/testapp_dev.html`.
+Any changes to the source code(\*.js|*.ts) files and other assets such as*.html) should be reflected in the browser auto reload.

-__Note__; The test url is `localhost:3080` since Brunch by default uses 'config.paths.public' as the server context.
+__Note__; The test url is `localhost:3080/appl` since Brunch by default uses 'config.paths.public' as the server context.
 Also, the reload may fail at times, I've noticed that making a second code modification may work.

 2\. ***Test Driven Development(tdd) Window*** -